pranabekka/pranabekka.github.io/content/drafts/reference-inference-2.md

 by comparing memory addresses for object equality instead of bothering to check the whole object.
 I doubt anybody wants that.
-I've certainly never had a use for it.
+Issues like Python's pop up in other popular languages, including Java, C#, Swift and Ruby.
-Java is similar to Python in terms of aliasing issues.
+Go handles the aliasing issue
-Go handles this a bit better by using copies by default, but copies are bad for performance, so Go has syntax for referencing and dereferencing.
+a bit better by using copies by default, but copies are bad for performance, so Go has syntax for referencing and dereferencing.
 This means the user must either accept poor performance,